legekka/solar-host/README.md

 # Solar Host

-A process manager for llama-server instances with REST API and WebSocket log streaming.
+A multi-backend process manager for model inference servers with REST API and WebSocket log streaming.

 ## Features

-- Launch and manage llama-server child processes
+- **Multi-Backend Support:**
+  - llama.cpp (llama-server) for GGUF models
+  - HuggingFace AutoModelForCausalLM for text generation
+  - HuggingFace AutoModelForSequenceClassification for classification
 - Auto-assign ports starting from 3500
 - Persistent configuration with auto-restart on boot
 - Real-time log streaming via WebSocket